Positive Representations of Split Real Simply-laced Quantum Groups: Explicit expression of positive representations

-The explicit actions of $E_i$ can be found in the appendix of \cite{Ip3}.
-Here we summarize the numerical results in the following \begin{Thm} We have constructed the positive representation for simply-laced quantum group, where the number of terms of the form $[\bu]e(\bp)$ in the action of $E_i$, $F_i$ are summarized in the table below: { }
+The explicit actions of $E_i$ are given in the Appendix, which is reproduced from \cite{Ip3}.
+Here we summarize the numerical results in the following theorem. \begin{Thm} We have constructed the positive representation for a simply-laced quantum group, where the number of terms of the form $[\bu]e(\bp)$ in the actions of $E_i$ and $F_i$ are summarized in Tabel 1.